wp-cli/handbook/commands/theme/list.md

 # wp theme list

-Get a list of themes.
+Gets a list of themes.

 ### OPTIONS